abhisack/abhisack.github.io/_posts/2015-01-26-possibilities-with-css-target-element.markdown

 And a lots more you can imagine.

 ###Going Further
 If you want to explore more about awesome things you can do with target pseudo element and escape needless JS, I recommend you reading "Animate the scroll with only CSS" section of [this post](http://css-tricks.com/tour-performant-responsive-css-site/) by Rajoshi Ghosh and [Tanmai Gopal](http://codepen.io/tanmaig).
 Also don't miss Sara's [article](http://blogs.adobe.com/dreamweaver/2015/01/using-the-css-target-selector-to-create-javascript-less-ui-effects.html) if you haven't read it already.
+Plus, I made a collection of demos featuring such techniques to create awesome UX effects.
+[Check it out](http://codepen.io/collection/ABNaPw).
 Created something awesome with target?
 Yes?
 Awesome!!
 I'm waiting for your demo.